 We are only counting roller coasters currently active.
-No, Primeval Whirl does not count since it is permanently closed and neither do the new coasters Disney is currently building.
+No, Primeval Whirl does not count since it is permanently closed and neither does the new coaster Disney is currently building.

 Which Disney Park has the Most Coasters?

-Disney’s Magic Kingdom has the most roller coasters of all 4 theme parks at Walt Disney World having 4 of them total.
+Disney’s Magic Kingdom has the most roller coasters of all 4 theme parks at Walt Disney World having 5 of them in total.

 Disney’s Hollywood Studios has 2 roller coasters and Disney’s Animal Kingdom has 1 coaster.
-EPCOT is the only park in Walt Disney World that currently does not have a roller coaster, though that will change when Cosmic Rewind opens.
+Now that Cosmic Rewind is open, EPCOT has 1 roller coaster after almost 40 years of being the only park in Walt Disney World without one.

 Which Park has the Best Coasters?

-Having 4 coasters total, we think the Magic Kingdom has the best coasters overall at Walt Disney World.
-In our rankings they hold two of the top three spots, although they also have the worst coaster too.
-In sheer numbers though it’s hard to beat the Magic Kingdom.
+Having 5 coasters total, we think the Magic Kingdom has the best coasters overall at Walt Disney World.
+In our rankings, they hold three of the top five spots, although they also have the worst coaster too.
+In sheer numbers, though it’s hard to beat the Magic Kingdom.

 What is the Fastest Roller Coaster in Walt Disney World?